ColletteStapley/W11/2-LinkedList.md

 ## Introduction

 Linked lists take the memory of a dynamic array and scatter it across the system.
 This allows the list to hold a lot of values.
 The problem is, how on earth does this keep an order if the values aren't held together?
 By linking them, like chains.
-They may be in different spots in memeroy, but each value, aka <b>Node</b> has a pointer to the value in front of it and a pointer to the value behind it.
+They may be in different spots in memory, but each value, aka <b>Node</b> has a pointer to the value in front of it and a pointer to the value behind it.
 Then, this list itself has a <b>Head</b> pointer and a <b>Tail</b> pointer, that mark the front and back of the list.

-## Snake Node Structure
+## Chains and Links

 As was briefly explained above a linked list is like a chain.
 Each link holds a location in memory with the desired data.
 Then, each link is attatched to two other links.
 On in "front" and one in "back".
 Normal chains don't have a front/back orientation, but linked list's do.
 So One link, or Node holds the memory location, and two pointers to two other links/nodes.
 In order to add anything into the list/chain, you need to create the link/node,  and change the points for all that need changing.